-The Best Unlimited Data Plan: Verizon vs. T-Mobile vs. AT&T vs. Sprint
+The best unlimited data plan: Verizon vs. T-Mobile vs. AT&T vs. Sprint

 In February 2017, something miraculous happened: Almost every major carrier in the U.S. announced revamped, tweaked, or entirely new unlimited data plans.
-Verizon, the nation’s largest in terms of total subscribers, brought back uncapped data for the first time in more than five years; T-Mobile and Sprint, both of which offered unlimited data before Verizon’s announcement, removed throttling schemes from their respective plans; And AT&T, the nation’s second-largest carrier, made unlimited data available to customers who don’t pay for DirecTV or U-verse.
+Verizon, the nation’s largest in terms of total subscribers, brought back uncapped data for the first time in more than five years; T-Mobile and Sprint, both of which offered unlimited data before Verizon’s announcement, removed throttling schemes from their respective plans; and AT&T, the nation’s second-largest carrier, made unlimited data available to customers who don’t pay for DirecTV or U-verse.

 But just because all four major carriers now offer “unlimited” data doesn’t mean that the plans are equal.
 Beyond subtle (and not-so-subtle) variations in pricing, there’s fine print to consider.
 Some plans slow the download speeds of subscribers who exceed a data limits.
 Others impose caps on certain forms of traffic.
 And still others omit basic benefits like tethering.

-More: AT&T vs. Verizon vs. Sprint vs. T-Mobile: Who has the best individual plan?

-We’ve broken down each of the major four carriers’ plans down to their essentials to see which offers the most bang for your buck.
+We’ve broken down each of the major four carriers’ best unlimited data plans to see which offers the most bang for your buck.
+But before we dive in, consider this: Maybe an unlimited data plan isn’t ideal for you?
+We’ve also got guides to the best individual plans and the best family plans.
+Hoping to save a buck?
+We’ve got a guide to finding the best cheap phone plan, too.

 Our pick